Frequently Asked Questions

 • Patients should not take more than their prescribed dose per day

-• Patients receiving XTANDI should also receive an LHRH analog concurrently or should have had bilateral orchiectomy
+• Patients with mCSPC or CRPC receiving XTANDI should also receive GnRH therapy* concurrently or should have had bilateral orchiectomy

 Advise patients to call their healthcare provider or go to the nearest emergency room right away if they have taken too much XTANDI.
 They may have an increased risk of seizure if they take too much XTANDI.1